billbuchanan/csn09112/week04_ciphers/labs/additional_lab/README.md

 <h1>Network Security and Cryptography (Software Tut 2)</h1>

 <p>This is an introduction to Python coding for ciphers.<p>
-This is a basically an introduction to Python coding for ciphers.
 <h2>GCD</h2>

 Within cryptography we often have to present numbers in different formating, and typically have to convert from decimal into hexadecimal (based 16).
 Enter the following Python program: